TolikPylypchuk/SharpHook/README.md

 [2] - Windows Arm32 support was
 [dropped](https://github.com/dotnet/core/blob/main/release-notes/5.0/5.0-supported-os.md) in .NET 5 so it will most probably be dropped by this library in a future version as well.

-[3] - Windows on Arm64 is not yet supported by libuiohook.

 libuiohook only supports X11 on Linux.
 Wayland support [may be coming](https://github.com/kwhat/libuiohook/issues/100), but it's not yet here.